php-i/paket/README.md

 PHP I: Paket satisfies application requirements.
 Manage dependencies without switching to command line!

-The purpose of this package is to provide a set of common interfaces for Package Dependency Management.
+The purpose of this package is to provide a set of common interfaces for Application Dependency Management.

 ## Requirements